kysely-org/kysely/site/docs/dialects.md

 # Dialects

-A Dialect is the glue between Kysely and the underlying database engine.
+A dialect is the glue between Kysely and the underlying database engine.
 Check the [API docs](https://koskimas.github.io/kysely/interfaces/Dialect.html) to learn how to build your own.

 ## Built-in dialects